EdoardoCocconi/Designing-Intelligent-Agents_SingleAgent-System/README.md

 ## Environment

 <div align="justify">
-  The problem consists of a 2D environment, in which an agent must transport waste and recycling from bins to stations.
-The goal of the agent is to transport as much waste and recycling as possible in a fixed period of time.
-  <br><br>
   <ul>
     <li>The environment is an infinite 2D grid that contains randomly distributed recycling and waste bins, waste and recycling stations, and recharging points.</li>
     <li>The environment is an infinite 2D grid that contains randomly distributed recycling and waste bins, waste and recycling stations, and recharging points.</li>